openapi-ts/openapi-typescript/docs/cli.md

 ## Redocly config

 A `redocly.yaml` file isn’t required to use openapi-typescript.
 By default it extends the `"minimal"` built-in config.
 But it is recommended if you want to have custom validation rules (or build types for [multiple schemas](#multiple-schemas)).
-The CLI will try to automatically find a `redocly.yaml` in the root of your project, but you can also provide its location with the `--redoc` flag:
+The CLI will try to automatically find a `redocly.yaml` in the root of your project, but you can also provide its location with the `--redocly` flag:

 ```bash
 npx openapi-typescript --redocly ./path/to/redocly.yaml